Skip to content

 Here are the basics.

-Here are some common situations that can create PTSD symptoms that are just as severe as what a soldier might experience after returning from combat:
+Here are some common situations that can create PTSD symptoms and are just as severe as what a soldier might experience after returning from combat:

 Early surgical procedures and/or being hospitalized and pinned down for treatment.